-• The amber status lamp lights and stays on during priming.
-See Priming the Fuel System in the Operation Chapter for more information.

-• If the generator set shuts down abnormally, the amber lamp will slowly blink a numerical code to indicate the cause of the shutdown.
-See Chapter 6 on page 55 for more information on fault codes and status lamp blink codes.
+- When stopping the generator set, all status lamps will go out.
+See Section 4.5 on page 32 for more information. - The amber status lamp lights and stays on during priming.
+See Priming the Fuel System in the Operation Chapter for more information. - If the generator set shuts down abnormally, the amber lamp will slowly blink a numerical code to indicate the cause of the shutdown.
+See Chapter 6 on page 69 for more information on fault codes and status lamp blink codes.